 Keep scrolling to find out my advice on cuts for three types of hair textures and my styling tips!

 Straight hair can get a bad rap for looking thin without a voluminous blowout, but the problem is not the texture—instead, it’s usually the haircut.
 Too often, women equate body and volume with tons of layers, but these over-layered ends are actually what’s causing the hair to look flat or fine.
 Straight hair needs a cut that will fall into place, so it’s best to stick with chic, structured haircuts—like a bob or a lob, as pictured here on Kerry Washington—with some face-framing layers.

 Rose Byrne has the coolest choppy lob.
 On damp, straight hair, I like to add a few pumps of Dove Oxygen Moisture Leave-In Foam ($5) (This item is no longer in stock—we suggest Nexus Hydra-Light Leave-In Foam, $17, as a replacement) and let it dry naturally.
-It moisturizes the hair and gives it flexible hold as it dries (ladies with fine straight hair can skip conditioner in the shower and just use this as a leave-in).
+This moisturizes the hair and gives it flexible hold as it dries (ladies with fine straight hair can skip conditioner in the shower and just use this as a leave-in).
 After the hair is dry, spray dry shampoo throughout the hair during the day for added volume and texture.

-After showering, apply a big dollop of a mousse, like Dove Nourishing Curls Whipped Cream Mousse ($7), and rake it through the hair with your hands to distribute it evenly from roots to ends to eliminate frizz, while keeping the waves defined and shiny, which will result in a look similar to Suki Waterhouse's loose curves.
+After showering, apply a big dollop of a mousse, like Dove Nourishing Curls Whipped Cream Mousse ($8), and rake it through the hair with your hands to distribute it evenly from roots to ends to eliminate frizz, while keeping the waves defined and shiny, which will result in a look similar to Suki Waterhouse's loose curves.
 This is my favorite product for air-drying hair!

 I’m beyond obsessed with the haircut Ted Gibson just gave Tessa Thompson—it’s an absolutely brilliant long bob with face-framing layers.
-Curls do require a little more love to keep them looking bouncy, healthy, and touchable, so I tell my curly-haired clients to use Motions Weightless Detangling Conditioner ($11) and comb it through while in the shower.
+Curls do require a little more love to keep them looking bouncy, healthy, and touchable, so I tell my curly-haired clients to use a detangling conditioner and comb it through while in the shower.

 After showering, it’s important to seal the hair cuticle, so I rake a few pumps of Dove Absolute Quench Cream Serum ($7) through the curls and then do not touch it!
 The less you touch the curls while drying, the more defined and beautiful they will be.
 Solange is an example of serious curl goals!

 Want more hair inspiration?
 Here’s the one haircut that looks good on everyone.